Akuli/python-tutorial/README.md

 I'm Akuli and I have written most of this tutorial, but the following people have helped me with it:
 - [SpiritualForest](https://github.com/SpiritualForest): Lots of typing error fixes.
-- [theelous3](https://github.com/theelous3): Some small improvements and fixes.
+- [theelous3](https://github.com/theelous3): Small improvements and fixes.